Get a Happy Life — Find Your Balance

 But here's the thing: happiness at work isn't some distant fantasy reserved for people who "found their passion."
 It's something you can actively cultivate, even in an imperfect job.
 Research in positive psychology consistently shows that small shifts in mindset, environment, and habits can make a meaningful difference in how you feel from nine to five.
 The right book on your nightstand, a calming corner on your desk, a new perspective on what "good work" looks like — it all adds up.

 This guide brings together the best books on workplace happiness and a few clever desk additions that quietly improve your mood every single day.
-Whether you want a deep dive into the science of joy or you just want something green and alive on your desk to make Monday feel a little less bleak — you'll find it here.
+Whether you want a deep dive into the science of joy or you just want something soothing on your desk to make Monday feel a little less bleak — you'll find it here.
 Let's start with a quick overview of everything we're covering.

 Quick overview: the best tools for happiness at work